ArchipelagoMW/Archipelago/docs/api.md

 An item rule is a function that returns `True` or `False` for a `Location` based on a single item.
 It can be used to reject placement of an item there.

-### Plando

-Plando allows a player to place certain items in certain locations through their player options.
-While specifics are not covered here, plando is automatically possible by providing a complete world with a working create_item method.

 ## Implementation